willbamford/grobo.js/README.md

 islandcx.js
 ===========

-Experiment with creating a game state manager with JavaScript
+An experiment into creating a game state manager with JavaScript